dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 Instead we will try to derive the problems from first principles with the occational sprinkled anecdote.
 From the anecdotes one might get the impression that the places I worked at were a bit of a mess.
 It's important to understand that several of the problems referenced started out as complete non-problems, but only became problems as we scaled.
+In an exponentially scaling context things go from nothing to everything very quickly.
 Many things are inherently easier at small scale and exponential scaling is not intuitive so it can sometimes be challenging to predict what is coming your way before its too late.
 If you are interested in more details on the anecdotes then beer is your friend :)